History of Austin Western Railroad in Timeline

 Austin Western Railroad

-2005: Revenue service ends between Fairland and Llano
+2005: Revenue service ceased between Fairland and Llano

-In 2005, the 28 miles of track between Fairland and Llano saw their most recent revenue service.
-This portion of track comprises the Austin and Northwestern Railroad Historic District.
+In 2005, the 28 miles of track between Fairland and Llano, which is now part of the Austin and Northwestern Railroad Historic District, last saw revenue service.

 In 2007, the Austin Western Railroad was founded after Watco won the bid to operate the line following the end of the Austin Area Terminal Railroad's contract with Capital Metro.

-As of 2026, the interchanges at Elgin and Giddings are not in use by the AWRR.
+As of 2026, the interchanges at Elgin and Giddings are not in use, although they do exist.